Luisinhoas/Causal-Inference-GP1-/README.md

 head(df, 6)
 ```

-The transformed data for our new regression model is ready.
+The transformed data for the new regression model is ready.
 Lets build the model and check for heteroscedasticity.

 ```{r}
 lmMod_bc <- lm(data=df, act~age2+gender+(gpa^2)+religion+video+year+leisure+race+income)